vyca2017/content/content/faq/graphql-sdl-schema-definition-language.md

  - Boolean
  - ID

-In addition to scalar types a field can use any other type defined in the Schema Definition.
+In addition to scalar types, a field can use any other type defined in the Schema Definition.

 non-nullable fields are denoted by an exclamation mark: